uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 When describing an encryption scenario, cryptographers often use the fictitious characters "Alice" and "Bob", with a message being sent from Alice to Bob (A to B).
 We always assume that someone is eavesdropping on the conversation (in fact, if you're using a wireless connection, it's trivial to pick up the transmissions between Alice and Bob as long as you're in reach of the wireless network that one of them is using).
-The fictitious name for the eavesdropper is usually Eve.
+The fictitious name for the eavesdropper is usually Eve (E).

 {image file-path="img/chapters/xkcd-protocol.png" alt="A xkcd comic on protocols" hover-text="Changing the names would be easier, but if you're not comfortable lying, try only making friends with people named Alice, Bob, Carol, etc." source="https://xkcd.com/1323/"}